Best-selling cars, registrations December 2022

 |678

-Between feeds in the months of December gas and diesel recorded double-digit growth in the month, but lost in volume on the 2022 total closing respectively at 27.5% (-2.2 pp) and others 20% share (-2.6pp).
-The LPG closed December and total year up, archiving the whole of 2022 the8.9% of preferences (+1.6 pp).
+Between feeds in December gas and diesel recorded double-digit growth, but lost in volume on the 2022 total, closing respectively at 27.5% (-2.2 pp) and others 20% fee (-2.6pp).
+The LPG closed December and total year up, archiving the whole of 2022 the8.9% preferences (+1.6 pp).
 It continued in December as well methane braking which in 2022 stopped just at 0.8% representativeness.

 As for cars on tap, in December the ECVs covered the 9.4% of preferenceswith the pure electric (BEV) at 4.3% and the plug-ins (PHEV) at 5.1%.